 With an ageing world-wide population and lack of easy access to services in rural areas, public transport is vital in supporting community members who are unable to drive or afford the upkeep of personal vehicles.

 Let’s look at the United Kingdom as an example.
-Throughout rural areas across the UK it can be particularly uneconomical and expensive for families to own multiple vehicles—but with a larger transit area to cover, over 50 percent of families in rural communities are often left without the choice and own two or more cars.
+Throughout rural areas across the UK it can be particularly uneconomical and expensive for families to own multiple vehicles—but with a larger transit area to cover, over 50% of families in rural communities are often left without the choice and own two or more cars.

 Spend on Transportation in Great Britain on average made up 14 percent of household expenditure in 2017/2018, averaging £80.20 per week.
 Expenditure on transport costs has increased since 2013 in rural areas, with urban expenditure remaining static.
 Rural areas therefore have a much higher disposable income compared to urban areas due to the higher cost of living on commodities and services.
 Commuting within rural areas can be therefore costly without the support of an effective transport provider.

-A need for public transport to reduce single-occupancy vehicle use on rural roads stems from a need to support communities in receiving greater access to services in an affordable, safe and flexible way.
-From the young and old who are unable to drive a car, to the cohort who cannot afford car ownerships, or multiple car ownership—flexible public transport opportunities can alleviate the pain points associated with current fixed-route transport options.
+A need for Public Transport to reduce single occupancy vehicle use on rural roads stems from a need to support communities in receiving greater access to services in an affordable, safe and flexible way.
+From the young and old who are unable to drive a car, to the cohort who cannot afford car ownerships, or multiple car ownership—flexible Public Transport opportunities can alleviate the pain points associated with current fixed-route transport options.

 What are the primary modes of public transport in rural communities?

 How do people get around in rural areas?
 There are generally limited options available and polarised travel patterns in rural communities, but the most popular transit modes include:

 - Private Cars